PDAL/PDAL/doc/pipeline.rst

 In our next example, the reader and writer types are once again inferred.
 After reading the input file, the ferry filter is used to copy the Z dimension into a new height above ground (HAG) dimension.
-Next, the :ref:`filters.programmable` is used with a Python script to compute height above ground values by comparing the Z values to a surface model.
+Next, the :ref:`filters.python` is used with a Python script to compute height above ground values by comparing the Z values to a surface model.
 These height above ground values are then written back into the Z dimension for further analysis.
 See the Python